daredtech/Sprint-Challenge-Applied-JavaScript-v2/README.md

 It is a method that monitors the activity and looks for the event that matches the specified description.

 4. Why would we convert a NodeList into an Array?
+So it can observe all the built-in functionality of the Array.

 5. What is a component?